top of page

 THE SCIENCE OF GOD: The Convergence of Scientific and Biblical Wisdom

-Gerald Schroeder, a physicist and Biblical scholar, demonstrates the surprising parallels between a number of Biblical teachings and the findings of biochemists, paleontologists, astrophysicists, and quantum physicists.
-He offers a wide-ranging discussion of free will, the development of the universe, the origin of life, and the origin of man, arguing that the latest science and a close reading of the Bible are not just compatible but interdependent.
+In The Science of God, distinguished physicist and Biblical scholar Gerald L. Schroeder demonstrates the surprising parallels between a variety of Biblical teachings and the findings of biochemists, paleontologists, astrophysicists, and quantum physicists.
+In a brilliant and wide-ranging discussion of key topics that have divided science and religion—free will, the development of the universe, the origin of life, and the origin of man—Schroeder argues that the latest science and a close reading of the Bible are not just compatible but interdependent.

 Rights Sold to: